ShagunDubey/Engage21SubmissionTool/README.md

   - To generate an HTML file for the report, run: `coverage html`

 # AREAS FOR IMPROVEMENT/ FUTURE UPDATES
-  - Migrate to PostreSQL database
+  - Migrate to PostgreSQL database
-  - Add options to allow students to delete a submission
   - Allow teachers to post MCQ-based questions which can be autograded.
   - Allow teachers to post announcements, on which the students can post comments.
-  - Allow users to reset password, email verification, login using social autentication.
+  - Allow users to reset password, verify email, login using social media account.
   - Store the status of each submission as : pending, submitted, graded.
   - Provide a list of all pending assignments to be submitted by the student on Student Profile screen.
   - Provide a list of all submissions yet to be graded by the teacher on Teacher Profile screen.